Warning

 - Clamps or fixtures may obstruct cutting paths if not planned around

-- Collsions with metallic clamps may lead to damaged bits and tooling
+- Collisions with metallic clamps may lead to damaged bits and tooling

 - Cutting through the workpiece may cut through the CNC table